-Figure: And we are hoping that our feature vectors and our matching algorithm image 1
+Figure: And we are hoping that our feature vectors and our matching algorithm will be able to say that this image does not contain our object!

 - Our goal is to be able to match an object in different images where the object appears in different scale, rotation, viewpoints, etc. How? - Find scale invariant interest points on each image Let's do this first! - Form a vector description of each point.
-How? - Matching image 1
+How? - Matching